rsdoiel/antenna/planet.md

 ---

-## Boy, 17, dies after swimming incident in Carlow river
+## Family devastated after 17-year-old dies while swimming

 date: 2025-06-18, from: RTÉ News

-The body of a teenage boy has been recovered from the River Barrow after he got into difficulty swimming yesterday evening.
+The 17-year-old boy who died while swimming in the River Barrow in Carlow yesterday has been named as Peter Byrne.

 <br>